-The Employer shall contribute a total of eight percent (8.0%) of pensionable earnings to the pension plan or Health Care Expense Account, with two components:
+The Employer shall contribute a total of eight percent (8.0%) of pensionable earnings to the pension plan or Health Care Expense Account, with two (2) components:

-i.
-A basic contribution of six percent (6.0%) of pensionable earnings to the pension plan.

-ii.
-A supplemental contribution up to two percent (2.0%) of pensionable earnings in half percent (0.5%) increments.
+- i. a basic contribution of six percent (6.0%) of pensionable earnings; - ii. a supplemental contribution up to two percent (2.0%) of pensionable earnings in half percent (0.5%) increments.
 The balance not directed into a Teaching Faculty Member's pension, up to two percent (2.0%) of pensionable earnings, will be directed to the Health Care Expense Account as per Article 25.04.

-Each Teaching Faculty Member will make an election each year in advance to direct part or all of his/her supplemental contributions to the Defined Contribution Pension Plan or to the Health Care Expense Account (HCEA).
+Each Teaching Faculty Member will make an election each year in advance to direct part or all of their supplemental contributions to the Defined Contribution Pension Plan or to the Health Care Expense Account.
+If the Teaching Faculty Member does not make an election in a given year the election from the previous year will continue.